Thalzamar/NCOUTO/README.md

 This uses the ContentTweaker integration of Nuclearcraft:Overhauled to add 32 new Turbine Coils, 6 new Rotor-Blades and 2 new Stators.

-Please read the Customparts information.txt for a short overview what has been added.
+Please read the Wiki page for a short overview of what has been added.

 These Coils are for people who want some extra free energy from their turbine, don't expect a giant increase in Coil-Efficiency.